 SUBTEL Resolution 737 represents a paradigm shift in short-range device regulation in Chile.
 The new self-declaration system with mandatory QR codes seeks to balance the need for technical control with the commercial agility demanded by the modern market.

-For manufacturers and importers, this change brings both opportunities (shorter processing times, cost reduction) and increased responsibilities (technical self-declaration, digital infrastructure management, enforcement risk).
+For manufacturers and importers, this change brings both opportunities (shorter processing times, cost reduction) and greater responsibilities (technical self-declaration, digital infrastructure management, enforcement risk).

 With the effective date scheduled for February 22, 2026, the time to act is now.

-- ☐ Identified if your equipment requires formal certification (medical) or self-declaration (rest)
+- Identify if your equipment requires formal certification (medical) or self-declaration (rest)

-- ☐ Prepared declarations of conformity for each product
+- Prepare declarations of conformity for each product

-- ☐ Developed compliance webpages with all required information
+- Develop compliance webpages with all required information

-- ☐ Generated QR codes and tested them on multiple devices
+- Generate QR codes and test them on multiple devices